A versatile platform for atom-light interactions

 With this experiment, we explore and manipulate ultracold atoms in diverse self-generated, dynamical optical lattices provided by quantized light fields of several cavity modes.
 The dispersive coupling between cavity modes and quantum gases gives rise to photon-mediated interactions that can cause transitions to new quantum phases.
 Their static and dynamic properties can be investigated in real time in non-destructive ways by the light fields leaking from the cavities.
 This finite decay rate not only constitutes a powerful observable, but also alows to investigate the effect of dissipation in open systems onto quantum phases.

 The experiment is designed in a modular way, that allows for rapid exchange of the cavity system.
 This enables us to explore a variety of different systems.
-Currently, a platform with two optical high-finesse cavities that cross under an angle of 60° is loaded into the vacuum chamber.
+At present, a platform with two optical high-finesse cavities that cross under an angle of 60° is loaded into the vacuum chamber.
+Currently, the system is being upgraded to a Extended Fermi-Hubbard Quantum Simulation Platform (EFHQSP), where we will offer quantum simulation as a service.

 Self-oscillating pump in a topological dissipative atom–cavity system